karabo.util package

 args & kwargs will get passed to Delayed.

+• iterate_function – The function to be applied to each element of iterable.
 The function takes the current element of the iterable as its first argument, followed by any positional arguments, and then any keyword arguments.

-The iterable over which the function will be applied.
+• iterable – The iterable over which the function will be applied.
 Each element of iterable will be passed to iterate_function.

 Returns: A tuple containing the results of the iterate_function for each